Categorical action filtrations via localization and the growth as a symplectic invariant: Abstract

 \section{Abstract}

-We study abstract action filtrations -- and associated growth invariants -- on categories of geometric interest, such as the wrapped Fukaya category of a Weinstein manifold, and the bounded derived category of coherent sheaves on a smooth algebraic variety.
-These action filtrations are defined at the categorical level, and they are induced from the data of a ``smooth categorical compactification".
-The filtrations a priori depend on the smooth categorical compactifications; however, if one confines oneself to a class of geometrically constructed smooth categorical compactifications, we show that the growth invariants are essentially independent of this choice.
+We develop a purely categorical theory of action filtrations and their associated growth invariants.
+When specialized to categories of geometric interest, such as the wrapped Fukaya category of a Weinstein manifold, and the bounded derived category of coherent sheaves on a smooth algebraic variety, our categorical action filtrations essentially recover previously studied filtrations of geometric origin.

-We also prove that the resulting growth invariants recover previously studied invariants arising in symplectic and algebraic geometry, and discuss various applications.
-For instance, for known homological mirror symmetry equivalences, we relate the dimension of supports of sheaves on the algebraic geometry side with the Reeb length growth of wrapped Floer homology on the symplectic side.
-We also give lower bounds for the entropy and polynomial entropy of Serre functors on Fukaya--Seidel categories.